 According to a CNBC report, three sources confirmed that Tink is now valued at over $800 million after the recently-concluded investment round.
 The anonymous sources said that Tink valuation had jumped more than 60% in 2020.
 At the beginning of the year, the Swedish fintech startup’s valuation was €415 million.

-The unprecedented coronavirus pandemic has led to the rise in digital banking.
-During the stay-home period, several online services debited to cater to people and businesses.
+The unprecedented coronavirus pandemic has led to a rise in digital banking.
+During the stay-home period, several online services were debited to cater to people and businesses.
 In addition, the global digital financial sector also recorded increases.